qonto/idempotent-request/README.md

 ### Callback

-Get notified when the client sends a request with the same idempotency key:
+Get notified when a client sends a request with the same idempotency key:

 ```ruby
 class RailsCallback